 There are two formal conferences with parents and students in the course of the school year.
-The first is a Student Goal Setting Conference.
-Formal, student-led conferences are set for March.
+The first is a Parent/Teacher Conference.
+Student-led conferences are typically held in March.

 Teachers are willing to meet with parents at any time mutually agreed upon to discuss the progress of their children.